rhyst/olm/README.md

 By default the subsite will use the same set of plugins as the main site.
 You can set the "PLUGINS" setting in the subsite settings to a different list of plugins.
 Being able to specify a different plugin path is a TODO.

+### Caching

+Olm will try to avoid rewriting files that do not need to be changed.
+Writing files is slow, so this helps keep the build times to a minimum.
+The first time it runs it will generate a cache file.
+On subsequent runs it will compare files to their cached versions as it reads them.
+If they are the same then they will not be rewritten.
+The cache file is update on each run.

+When Olm detects that a file has changed it adds it to a list of change types.
+This consists of a 'file type'

+However this means that if you have an index page listing all of the articles and a summary of their content then it will not update when you add a new article, or change an article's summary.
+If you would like it to update then you need to set the `INDEX_REFRESH` setting in the settings.

 ## Writing plugins

 Within the plugin file should be the function with your code and a `register` function which should return a list of tuples with the signal you want to subscribe to and the function that should run.
 All functions will receive two parameters; `sender` at the moment is just a string with the signal value, and `logger` is a logging function that will let you log within your plugin.
 All parameters are named so the order doesn't matter.